jqueryscript/ChatGPT-Resources/README.md

 - [BotWhatsapp](https://github.com/try-catch-dev/BotWhatsapp) - Bot Whatsapp
 - [ChatGPT-Binance-Trading](https://github.com/JoeKaram78/ChatGPT-Binance-Trading) - Simple trading bot which use ChatGPT algorithm trading.
 - [chatgpt-telegram-bot](https://github.com/RainEggplant/chatgpt-telegram-bot) - A ChatGPT bot for Telegram based on Node.js.
 Works with Cloudflare protection.
+- [text-surfer](https://github.com/not-poma/text-surfer) - An example GPT bot that can quickly read a lot of text or documentation and then answers questions about it.
+- [Hephaestus](https://github.com/Suyash-Purwar/Hephaestus) - An AI powered telegram bot developed using OpenAI's ChatGPT & Dall-E API.
+- [Telegram Chatbot using OpenAI](https://github.com/Eloise1988/OPENAI) - This is a python script for a Telegram chatbot that uses the OpenAI API to generate responses to user input.
+- [chatbot-telegram](https://github.com/Ciyou/chatbot-telegram) - Yet another telegram ChatGPT bot which allows you to setup and run your bot with one simple command.

 ## Libraries